telekom/sysrepo-plugin-interfaces/README.md

 $ make -j$(nproc) install
 ```

-The plugins require several YANG modules to be loaded into the Sysrepo datastore.
+The plugins require several YANG modules to be loaded into the Sysrepo datastore and several features need to be enabled.
 For the interfaces plugin this can be achieved by invoking the following commands:

 ```